 What I love most is how quickly it comes together and how the flavors deepen overnight.
 Just chop, whisk the dressing, toss it all in a bowl, and the beans take on even more flavor as they rest.

 It’s the perfect recipe for easy lunches, potlucks, or days when you want something nourishing without heating up the kitchen.
-Try pairing this with Mexican red rice or Mexican cilantro lime rice, and fresh guacamole for a simple, delicious Mexican-style spread.
+This pairs really well with something like Mexican rice with vegetables or Mexican cilantro lime rice.
+Add a side of fresh guacamole, and you’ve got a simple, satisfying meal.

 Why This Recipe Works